grayside/adamross.dev/content/post/2024/dependency-updates-more-than-review/index.md

 Seeing green checkmarks is necessary but not sufficient to merge.
 I trust automated checks to tell me where to prioritize my review time.
 As the human in the loop, I should verify:

 1. Did the automated tests pass?
-2. Do I recall a problem with this library's previous updates?
+2. Does the library have a history of causing trouble?
 Maybe I should manually test the change.
 3. Does the package follow [semantic versioning](https://semver.org/)?
-A major update breaks compatibility, what other changes to the code are necessary?
+Is their a compatibility break from a major update?
+What if the break doesn't change the API specification, but critical details in the payload data?

 With answers "Yes", "No Problem", and "No", I could just merge...